Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/range.md

 ## Disabled

-Add the `disabled` boolean attribute on an input to give it a grayed out appearance and remove pointer events.
+Add the `disabled` boolean attribute on an input to give it a grayed out appearance, remove pointer events, and prevent focusing.

 {{< example >}}
 <label for="disabledRange" class="form-label is-disabled">Disabled range</label>